 Each dwelling’s reimagined interiors and eco-friendly amenities shine against whimsical, hand-painted bedroom murals by Montreal-based illustrator Cécile Gariépy for an artistic amalgamation.
 After all, the resort went through a 2019 redesign from fellow Montréalers Byron and Dexter Peart.
-Beach-chic décor, reliable WiFi and rich white linens all combine for the comforts of the cosmopolitan traveler, but Matachica’s food scene is making it a destination in and of itself.
+Beach-chic décor, reliable WiFi, and rich white linens all combine for the comforts of the cosmopolitan traveler.
+However, Matachica’s food scene is making it a destination in and of itself.
 Spoiler alert: the 30-minute ride north by golf cart is worth the trek for two distinct eateries later—Mambo Bistro and Mambo Restaurant.

-The Bistro—the light fare counterpart for the restaurant—offers fresh, tropical bites for breakfast, lunch and dinner alongside Chef Lighter’s rotating assortment of specialty breads of the day.
+The Bistro—the light fare counterpart for the restaurant—offers fresh, tropical bites for breakfast, lunch, and dinner.
+They’re alongside Chef Lighter’s rotating assortment of specialty loaves of bread of the day.
 Think modern, along the lines of totally Instagrammable avocado toast or your choice of sweet or savory cornbread waffles at breakfast (sweet onion marmalade sells the savory option to me, by the way).

 A Belizean ‘Braata‘: Taco Tuesdays at Danny’s Tree Bar

-Belizeans, and most of the Caribbean really, use the word braata as “extra,” especially when it comes to food as an encouragement to be brought back.
+Belizeans, and most of the Caribbean really, use the word braata as extra.
+That’s especially when it comes to food as an encouragement to be brought back.
 And trust me, taco lovers are brought back every Tuesday evening for Matachica’s weekly Taco Tuesday in the sand.
-Pick your flight of fish, shrimp, pork or chicken on fresh corn tortillas at the center of Matachica Resort: Danny’s Tree Bar.
+Indeed, you’ve got your pick for a flight of fish, shrimp, pork, or chicken on fresh corn tortillas at the center of Matachica Resort: Danny’s Tree Bar.
 Heck, make a day out of it with Matachica’s exclusive Resort Pass for a fully redeemable credit on-site.

 Relax poolside with a drink from the signature cocktail menu by renowned mixologist Lawrence Picard; melt the stress away with a Mayan Coffee Scrub and Chocolate Wrap at Jade Spa; or pull up a beach stool at Danny’s Tree Bar.
-And not to worry: kayaks, paddleboards and snorkelling gear is on-hand to help you justify that piña colada.
+And not to worry: Matachica’s complimentary kayaks, paddleboards, and snorkeling gear are on-hand to help you justify that piña colada from Mambo’s.